distil/jserializer/README.md

 }
 ```

-### Bring Your Own JSON Decoder
+### Bring Your Own JSON Encoder
 Our `to_json` method uses standard JSON module to generate JSON string.
-There are many JSON decoding backend there, and they offer different customization options.
-Besides, you can use MultiJson to switch to different backend.
+There are many JSON encode backend there, and they offer different customization options.
+Besides, you can use MultiJson to switch between different backends.

 You are welcome to bring your own solution here.
 To do that, simply override the `to_json` method
 ```ruby